-8.7 - Draper Operating Pressure
+8.8 - Draper Operating Pressure

 The pressure indicated on the draper flow-control gauge is the amount of force required to pump oil through the draper circuit.
-When the flow-control dial is set to zero, the oil is diverted through the "T" port of the flow-control which returns it directly to the tank.
-When the flow-control dial is set to full, all the oil goes through the "R" port, through the draper motors and then returns to the tank.
+When the flow-control dial is set to zero, the oil is diverted through the "EF" port of the flow-control which returns it directly to the tank.
+When the flow-control dial is set to full, a maximum of 20 GPM of oil (flow above this amount is directed to the "EF" port) goes through the "CF" port then through the draper motors and then returns to the tank.
 Adjust this lever to achieve the desired draper speed.

-The flow-control is equipped with a relief valve, which is factory preset at 3000 psi.
-If the operating pressure is consistently at or near this range, oil will bypass over the relief to the "T" port.
+The flow-control is equipped with a relief valve, which is factory preset at 2200 psi.
+If the operating pressure is consistently at or near this range, oil will bypass over the relief to the "EF" port.
 When oil is bypassed over the relief, heat is generated.
 If this condition is excessive, the oil may over-heat.
 Damage to the pump and motors may result.
-This setting is non adjustable, and tamper proof.
+This setting is adjustable.